qinscode/UWA-Curriculum-Rules-Management-System/README.md

 ## Database Structure

-The UWA Curriculum Management System utilizes a MySQL database with a structure designed to efficiently store and manage course-related data.
+The UWA Curriculum Rules Management System utilizes a MySQL database with a structure designed to efficiently store and manage course-related data.
 The database schema is defined using TypeORM entities, which map directly to database tables.

 ### Key Entities and Relationships